vinayakyengandul/greytrix-ui-kit/README.md

       - dropDownResult - List<dynamic> - This is dropdown list.
       - fieldLabel - String - field label name for showing dropdown label.
       - textFieldOnTapHandler - Function - text field on tap handler for searchable dropdown field.
+      - dropdownWidth - double - This is width of drop dwon showing in below.
+      - dropdownheight - double - This is height of drop dwon showing in below.
+      - keyLabel - String - This is key for each widget have diffrenet and unique key.
+      - dropdownElevation - double - This is elevation for dropdown.
+      - dropDownBackgroundColor - Color - This is background color for dropdown.
+      - dropDownShapeBorder - ShapeBorder - This is Shape border for UI design.
+      - looupKeyVisibile - bool - This is Lookup key define to display key for field.
+      - lookupFields - Map<String, String> - This is for which field have to display in dropdown.
+      - type - GtDropDownSearchIsCustom - This is type to show dropdown content is CUSTOM or Default.

    - Example